 Two small north additions appear on the 1921 Sanborn map (Map 9) at the rear northwest corner of the main block.
-The earlier of the two (Photo 3) appears to have been constructed in the late 19th century as a small, shallow 1-story shed-roofed projection standing on a foundation of parged stone.
-It has one wood 6-over-6 double hung window in its north elevation and a flat modern flat skylight in its roof slope.
+The earlier of the two (Photo 3) appears to have been constructed in the late 19th century as a small, shallow 1-story shed-roofed projection standing on a foundation of parged stone.2 It has one wood 6-over-6 double hung window in its north elevation and a flat modern flat skylight in its roof slope.
 Much of this structure (labeled "alcove" and "lavatory" on Plan 1) was covered by the second north addition.

 The second north addition is one story tall and approximately 15 feet square, with an asphalt-shingled gable roof, wood shingle siding, simple wood trim, and a parged stone foundation.
 On its west elevation, immediately beneath the cornice, is a large wood multi-pane fixed sash window with decorative muntin pattern characteristic of the late 19th or early 20th century.
-The north elevation features a large triple window with modern wood 1-over-1 replacement doublehung sash (date unknown), above which is a small, fixed 3-light wood sash in which the glass panes are arranged in a segmental-arch configuration, also characteristic of the late 19th or early 20th century.
-The east elevation has a modern wood-framed glass sliding door and a large window opening (matching the height and one-third the width of the adjacent triple window), with modern wood 1-over-1 sash (dates unknown but post 1930s; see Figure 3A).
-A modern flat skylight pierces the east roof slope.
+The north elevation features a large triple window with modern wood 1-over-1 replacement double-hung sash (date unknown), above which is a small, fixed 3-light wood sash in which the glass panes are arranged in a segmental-arch configuration, also characteristic of the late 19th or early

-When the flooring inside this projection was replaced in 2010, the floor joists appeared to be of late 19th century construction.
+2 When the flooring inside this projection was replaced in 2010, the floor joists appeared to be of late 19th century construction.